 Small-scale producers from low-income agricultural communities Guatemala are among the most vulnerable actors in agricultural value-chains across the country.
 Suitable technologies, including irrigation systems and cold storage facilities, are readily available in Guatemala, however, there are three main constraints preventing producers from accessing them: lack of affordable clean energy to power facilities; lack of affordable finance for investment in clean energy power generation; and lack of skilled service providers who can sustainably operate services at a price-point affordable to producers.

-UVG uses an innovative approach to developing low-cost utility companies in agricultural communities in Guatemala that are not connected to the grid, called Community Accelerators.
-Each Accelerator will consist of a localized mini-grid and will be operated by a local service provider company that also provides agribusiness service.
-This “utility in a box” approach is designed so that private sector financing can be used to fund the establishment of Accelerators, making this clean energy solution scalable in low-income agricultural communities in Guatemala without additional donor funding.
+UVG uses an innovative approach to developing low-cost utility companies in agricultural communities in Guatemala that are not connected to the grid, called Comonsol Cellular Utilities.
+Each Comonsol Utility will consist of a localized mini-grid operated by a local service provider company that also provides agribusiness service.
+This “utility in a box” approach is designed so private sector financing can be used to fund the establishment of new utilities, making this clean energy solution scalable in low-income agricultural communities in Guatemala without additional donor funding.
+The project will facilitate investment into one agricultural community in Guatemala to power agricultural production/processing equipment for coffee producing communities’ application.

 The project will facilitate investment into one agricultural community in Guatemala to power agricultural production/ processing equipment for coffee producing communities.